-Chapter 4: Their Red Ink Is Our Black Ink
+Chapter 4: "Their Red Ink Is Our Black Ink"

-- Explain the following terminology used by Kelton in Chapter 4: - Policy variable - Crowding out - Loanable funds theory - Stock-flow consistency - Yield curve control - Explain why, in a 2-sector model of the economy, the sum of the financial balances of the government and non-government sectors must be zero (0). - Explain the role that federal government sales of Treasury bonds play in managing interest rate levels. - Suppose a country's government decided to pledge to convert its domestic currency into U.S. dollars at a fixed exchange rate.
+- Explain the following terminology used by Kelton in Chapter 4: - Crowding out - Stock-flow consistency - Loanable fund theory - Policy variable - Yield curve control - Explain why, in a 2-sector model of the economy, the sum of the financial balances of the government and non-government sectors must be zero (0). - Explain the role that federal government sales of Treasury bonds play in managing interest rate levels. - Suppose a country (other than the U.S.) s government decided to pledge to convert its domestic currency into U.S. dollars at a fixed exchange rate.
 Why would that government then have to give up control of its interest rates? - Explain Kelton's conclusion that fiscal deficits increase our wealth and collective savings.